scala/scala3/docs/2015-10-23-dotty-compiler-bootstraps.md

 Over the coming weeks and months, we plan to work on the following topics:

- - Make snapshot releases
+ - Make snapshot releases.
- - Get the Scala standard library to compile,
+ - Get the Scala standard library to compile.
- - Work on SBT integration of the compiler
+ - Work on SBT integration of the compiler.
- - Work on IDE support
+ - Work on IDE support.
- - Investigate best way we can implement a REPL,
+ - Investigate the best way to obtaining a REPL.
- - Work on the build-infrastructure.
+ - Work on the build infrastructure.

 If you want to get your hands dirty with any of this, now is a good moment to get involved!
 To get started: <https://github.com/lampepfl/dotty>.